gcwioro/vite-plugin-vue-i18n-typescript/README.md

 # unplugin-vue-i18n-dts-generation

-**A lightweight Vite plugin that generates TypeScript declaration files from JSON locale files, enabling type-safe internationalization keys for Vue 3 applications**
+**A standalone Vite plugin that generates TypeScript declaration files from JSON locale files, enabling type-safe internationalization keys for Vue 3 applications**

 This plugin automatically scans your locale JSON files, generates TypeScript type definitions, and provides a virtual module for loading translations at runtime.
+It works independently without requiring @intlify/unplugin-vue-i18n.

 ## Features